playzium/playzium/README.md

 ## Heyo, Welcome! 👋

 ### My name is Wilson!
-> I'm an aspiraring Front-end dev who's goal is to become a coding entrepreneur!
+> I'm an aspiraring Front-end dev who's goal is to become a coding entrepreneur.
+I'm not always active here on Github, but I try my best to keep things up to date as much as I can.
 I've always loved coding and making products.
 I hope to grow in those loves and skills as I move forward!

 ## My Toolbelt;